lengfeld/subpatch/README.internal.md

 Check whether kas and west can support other superprojects than git.

-Add checker that checks available of out-going links.

 Add germany haftungs-stuff in the imprint.

 Write about Critic/pitfalls/Bad-stuff of subpatch